microsoft/WhatTheHack/999-JavaOnAppService/Student/challenge-00.md

 ## Introduction

-The objective of this WTH is to take a typical Spring Boot application and host that completely on Azure without making any changes.
+The objective of this WTH is to take a typical Spring Boot application and host that completely on Azure **without making any changes to the code**.
 Before we start this journey, let's get introduced to the application.

 ## Description